cyberark/conjur/docs/tour.md

 To load the policy, use the CLI command `conjur policy load <policy-id> <policy-file>`.
 This command requires two arguments:

-* `policy-id` The first time you load a policy, use the policy id "root".
+* `policy-id` The first time you load a policy, use the policy id `root`.
 This is a special policy name that is used to define root-level data.
 * `policy-file` Policy file containing statements in YAML format.

 {% highlight shell %}